maxxturing/blog/_posts/2018-10-15-team-activities.markdown

 - Junk Yard Golf just off Brick Lane
 - Tayyabs curry
 - Urban Photography course around Old St area (this was great, loads of hidden curios and ends in a fish and chip shop run by the same guy for 30 years.
 Oh and you get some great technique advice).
+- Wildlife drawing (they bring live creatures like meercats and foxes to your office and lead a drawing class it's amazing)
+- Hampstead heath ghost tour (around Halloween only, brilliant guided tour of haunted pubs around Hampstead, with actors to play the ghosts.
+Includes a walk across Hampstead Heath in the dark.
+V spooky)
+- Korean kimbap making class
+- Samba band (they come and teach you to play all the drums and by the end you work together to perform a song together)
+- Summer sports day & picnic
+- Street art tour
+- Ping pong and/or pool tournament